Our Lady of Ljeviš: History

 In the 15th century, Prizren became part of the expanding Ottoman Empire.
 In 1455, Sultan Mehmed the Conqueror (Fatih Mehmet) visited Prizren, which at the time had eight Orthodox and two Catholic churches.
 Sultan Mehmed chose Bogorodica to become a mosque.
 An inscription in the church describes the event of the conversion.
 The conversion into a mosque saw the erection of a minaret, which was removed in 1923 after Serbia had annexed Kosovo.
 In this period, it was formally called Fatih camisi, while popularly it was known as Cuma Cami, which is how the site is known to the local inhabitants.
 The archival records of the mosque are a valuable source for the history of Ottoman Prizren.
 In the Great Turkish War, the Austrian army held Prizren briefly.
 As a plague erupted, imperial general Silvio Piccolomini visited Prizren to meet Catholic Archbishop Pjetër Bogdani.
 There, a few days later he died as he had contracted the plague and was buried in the graveyard of the church.

 In 1948, it was recognized by the Yugoslav government as a protected cultural site and in 1950–52 a large-scale reconstruction and restoration project began.
 When it was completed, the site was turned into a museum.
 Further restoration work was done in the 1970s and 1980s.

 In 1990, Serbia designated it a Monument of Culture of Exceptional Importance.
 After the Kosovo War, the complex was guarded by KFOR.
 It was heavily damaged during the 2004 unrest in Kosovo when it was burnt along with other Serbian Orthodox sites.
 On 13 July 2006, it was placed on UNESCO's World Heritage List as an extension of the Visoki Dečani site (named Medieval Monuments in Kosovo), which, as a whole, was placed on the List of World Heritage in Danger.
 In 2005–2008, it was restored by the Commission for Implementation of Reconstruction for Serbian Orthodox Church monuments in Kosovo of the European Union.
 The site is part of the protected cultural heritage of the Kosovo under its Ministry of Culture.
-In 2020, conservation and restoration of the exterior and churchyard was carried out, under finance Serbian Ministry of Culture and Information after authorization was secured from local institutions.
+In 2020, conservation and restoration of the exterior and churchyard was carried out, under finance of the Serbian Ministry of Culture and Information.